better-internet/radworks-grants/docs/grants_proposal_discussion.md

 > **Note**
 >
 > In the short-term (i.e. this first grant wave) Grantees can expect some flexibility to this process.
 For example, we will allow you to post your final draft to GitHub for assessment.
-But we will still end up forking it ourselves to bring it into the Radicle Grant Program's own Org.
+But we will still end up forking it ourselves to bring it into the Radworks Grant Program's own Org.

 **Non-Technical Work**